-INVESTOR ENGAGEMENT CALENDAR FOR 2021
+INVESTOR ENGAGEMENT CALENDAR FOR 2022

 The Board is committed to communicating its strategy and activities clearly to its investors and maintains an active dialogue with investors through a planned programme of investor relations activities.
-Contact with investors is largely managed by the Deputy Chief Executive Officer and Group Chief Financial Officer, Deputy Chief Financial Officer, and the Investor Relations team.
+Contact with investors is largely managed by the Group Deputy Chief Executive Officer and Chief Financial Officer, Deputy Chief Financial Officer and the Investor Relations team.

-In 2021, we continued to proactively engage with the investor community and held more than 100 meetings, met over 150 institutions, and attended eight conferences and two roadshows (both held virtually).
+In 2022, we continued to proactively engage with the investor community and held more than 100 meetings, met over 150 institutions, and attended nine conferences and three roadshows held in London, Singapore and Malaysia.
 Investor queries continued to be focused around progress on DP World strategy, the uncertainty of COVID-19 pandemic, rising demand for trade, supply chain disruptions and increasing freight rates.